 Things began to make sense now.
 Petyr knew that Eddard Stark brought the little bastard to Riverrun from Kings Landing when the rebellion was over, but it never occurred to him to think he was born anywhere but the North until now.

-“I hope I don’t sound out of place when I say I can understand your husband’s dishonor to you now.
+“I hope I do not sound out of place when I say I can understand your husband’s dishonor to you now.
 He went to Dorne to rescue his sister, but her death must have grieved him so much that he fell into despair.
 In my experience of running my business, sometimes a woman’s warmth is the only thing that can bring men out from that darkness and back to themselves.”

 Petyr put on his smile that he always wore in Kings Landing.
 “Yes, that would be wonderful.”
 A they both began to walk to the inside of the castle, Petyr took one last look at Jon Snow, wondering what kind of woman was able to make a Stark break his vows.